Course details

 The programme is up to four days a week on campus.

-You must be at least 16 years old and have some numeracy, reading and writing skills and be able to participate in a classroom environment.
+Applicants must display some knowledge of numeracy, reading and writing skills, and be able to participate in the learning environment.
 Students are required to have a level of independence to meet personal care needs.
-Applicants’ suitability and likelihood of success will be determined for the New Zealand Certificate in Skills for Living for Supported Learners on the basis of an interview

 Students will learn how to:

-- participate and interact in everyday situations.
+• participate and interact in everyday or community situations.

-- participate in planning a future pathway to achieve personal goals.
+• participate in planning a future pathway to achieve personal goals.

-- apply literacy and numeracy skills required for day to day living.
+• use functional literacy and numeracy skills required for day to day living.

 Programme specific information

-- This qualification is an entry level qualification intended for people who require specialised support with their learning.
+• This qualification is and entry level qualification intended for people who require specialised support with their learning; people with learning disabilities, including those with an intellectual disability.

-- This qualification recognises the aspirations and cultural identities of the disabled communities, and that of Māori and Pasifika.
+• This qualification recognises the aspirations and cultural identities of Māori, Pasifika, and disabled communities in Aotearoa New Zealand.

 Further Study Options